h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 **Note: Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the contact us form.**

-## Task 1: Create a New Criminal Risk Scorer in DAI
+## Task 1: Create a New Criminal Risk Scorer in Driverless AI

-In hopes of having the experiment run in the background while we explore the history of criminal risk scores in the United States and COMPAS, we will start the experiment first.
+We will start the experiment first so that it can run in the background while we explore the history of criminal risk scores in the United States and COMPAS.
 In task 3, when the experiment is complete, we will discuss the dataset and different settings used in this task.

 Download the data recipe for this experiment here: [COMPAS_DATA_RECIPE.py](https://s3.amazonaws.com/data.h2o.ai/DAI-Tutorials/MLI+Tutorials/COMPAS_DATA_RECIPE.py)